Jump to Main Content

 Nose: Colour in accordance with colour of patches.

-Muzzle: Well developed and gradually narrowing towards the nose but must not give a snippy impression.
+Muzzle: Well developed and gradually narrowing towards nose but must not give a snipy impression.
 Muzzle slightly shorter than the skull.
 Nosebridge straight.

 Jaws/teeth: Jaws strong.
 Scissors bite with even and well developed incisors.
 Pincer bite tolerated.